Hyperbolic geometry of shapes of convex bodies: Abstract

 \section{Abstract}

-We define a distance on the space of convex bodies in the $n$-dimensional Euclidean space, up to translations and homotheties, which makes it isometric to a convex subset of the infinite dimensional hyperbolic space.
-The ambient Lorentzian structure is an extension of the intrinsic area form of convex bodies.
+We use the intrinsic area to define a distance on the space of homothety classes of convex bodies in the $n$-dimensional Euclidean space, which makes it isometric to a convex subset of the infinite dimensional hyperbolic space.
+The ambient Lorentzian structure is an extension of the intrinsic area form of convex bodies, and Alexandrov--Fenchel Inequality is interpreted as the Lorentzian reversed Cauchy--Schwarz Inequality.

-We deduce that the space of shapes of convex bodies (i.e. convex bodies up to similarities) has a proper distance with curvature bounded from below by $-1$.
-In dimension $3$, this space naturally identifies with the space of distances with non-negative curvature on the $2$-sphere.
+We deduce that the space of similarity classes of convex bodies has a proper geodesic distance with curvature bounded from below by $-1$ (in the sense of Alexandrov).
+In dimension $3$, this space is homeomorphic to the space of distances with non-negative curvature on the $2$-sphere, and this latter space contains the space of flat metrics on the $2$-sphere considered by W.P.~Thurston.
+Both Thurston's and the area distances rely on the area form.
+So the latter may be considered as a generalization of the "real part" of Thurston's construction.